About Stoughton OASIS

 What protects Youth from Substance Abuse (and other risky behaviors)?

 OASIS uses research to drive our strategies.
-In addition to risk and protective factors (described below), we look at how our community is engaging in providing the 4 Pillars of HOPE (Healthy Outcomes from Positive Experiences).
+In addition to risk and protective factors (described below), we look at how our community is engaged in increasing access to positive childhood experiences.

 What puts Youth at Greater Risk for Substance Abuse?